Determining the Hubble Constant with AGN-assisted Black Hole Mergers: Introduction

-Black hole mergers are detected by LIGO/Virgo at a rate more than an order of magnitude higher than neutrons star mergers \cite{2018arXiv181112907T,2018LRR....21....3A}.
-In addition, they are typically detected at much greater distances, therefore they are less affected by the proper motion of galaxies.
-Nonetheless, black hole mergers are mostly not expected to produce electromagnetic counterparts, limiting their utility (although see \cite{Del_Pozzo_2012,2019ApJ...876L...7S,2019ApJ...876L...7S,2020arXiv200702943M}).
+Black hole mergers are detected by LIGO/Virgo at a rate more than an order of magnitude higher than neutrons star mergers \citep{2018arXiv181112907T,KAGRA:2013rdx}.
+In addition, they are typically detected at much greater distances; therefore, they are less affected by the proper motion of galaxies.
+Nonetheless, black hole mergers are not generically expected to produce electromagnetic counterparts, limiting their utility for $H_0$ measurements (although see \cite{Del_Pozzo_2012,2019ApJ...876L...7S,2019ApJ...883L..42F,2020arXiv200702943M,2021ApJ...908..215Y}).

-Active galactic nuclei (AGN) represent a unique environment that facilitates the merger of black holes and can potentially also lead to electromagnetic emission from them \cite{2017ApJ...835..165B,2017MNRAS.464..946S,McKernan_2019}.
-Galactic centers harbor a dense population of thousands of stellar mass black holes that migrated there through mass segregation \cite{2009MNRAS.395.2127O,2018Natur.556...70H}.
-These black holes interact with the accretion disk of the central supermassive black hole, driving their orbit to align with the disk plane.
-The disk hence becomes an ultra-dense 2D collection of black holes.
+Active galactic nuclei (AGN) represent unique environments that facilitate the mergers of black holes and potentially also electromagnetic emission from them \citep{2017ApJ...835..165B,2017MNRAS.464..946S,McKernan_2019}.
+Galactic centers harbor a dense population of thousands of stellar mass black holes that migrated there through mass segregation \citep{2009MNRAS.395.2127O,2018Natur.556...70H}.
+These black holes interact with the accretion disk of the central supermassive black hole.
+Angular momentum exchange drives their orbits to align with the disk plane.
+The disk can hence become an ultra-dense 2D collection of black holes.
 The black holes then migrate within the disk.
 Once two of them get close and form a binary, they rapidly merge due to dynamical friction within the gas or binary single encounters with other nearby objects.
-The gas-rich environment of these mergers enables the black holes to accrete and produce electromagnetic radiation.
+Alternatively, a binary black hole (BBH) system formed outside the accretion disk may migrate into it and have its merger sped up due to dynamical friction, as illustrated in Fig. \ref{fig:illustration}.
+The gas-rich environment of these binaries enables the black holes to accrete and produce electromagnetic radiation.

-Recently, such a candidate electromagnetic counterpart has been observed by the Zwicky Transient Facility (ZTF), in coincidence with the black hole merger GW190521 \cite{Graham_2020,GW190521discovery}.
-In addition, the mass and spin of GW190521 suggest an AGN origin \cite{GW190521_properties,Yang_2019_harden,Yang_2020,yang2020black}.
-While this is the clearest case, some of the other black hole mergers recorded by LIGO/Virgo may have also originated in AGN disks, including GW170729 \cite{2018arXiv181112907T,Yang_2019}, GW170817A \cite{2019arXiv191009528Z,Gayathri_2020}, GW151205 \cite{2020ApJ...891..123N,GW190521_properties} or possibly GW190814 \cite{Abbott_2020_GW190814,yang2020black}.
-LIGO/Virgo's heaviest black holes are particularly promising \cite{PhysRevD.100.064064,2017PhRvD..96b2001A}.
+Recently, such a candidate electromagnetic counterpart has been observed by the Zwicky Transient Facility (ZTF), in coincidence with the black hole merger GW190521 \citep{Graham_2020,GW190521discovery}.
+In addition, the mass and spin of GW190521 suggest a possible AGN origin \citep{GW190521_properties,Yang_2019_harden,Yang_2020,yang2020black}.
+While this is the clearest case, some of the other black hole mergers recorded by LIGO/Virgo may have also originated in AGN disks \citep{2023ApJ...942...99G}.